 My first investment (but not my best) is buying into the Federal Public Service Pension Plan.
 Thanks to blind luck, I was able to do this, and while it is my biggest investment (yes, even more than my house), it is not the investment that I am most proud.
-As I outlined in a previous post, thanks to some excellent timing (read luck) on my part I was able to transfer my Nortel Pension into the Federal Public Service Pension plan, and that will (hopefully) allow me to actually retire.
+As I outlined in a previous post, thanks to some excellent timing (read luck) on my part I was able to transfer my Nortel Pension into the Federal Public Service Pension plan.
+That will (hopefully) allow me to actually retire.

 My 3 best investments (of which I am equally proud) are:

 - A Bachelor of Arts Degree from Wilfrid Laurier University